arantespp/arantespp.com/posts/zettelkasten/psychological-trigger.md

 rating: 2
 ---

-# Psychological Trigger

 ## Notes

-- Psycological triggers are stimulus that create a reaction in a brain and/or body without he/she notices.
+- Psychological triggers are the stimulus that creates a reaction in a brain and/or body without he/she notices.
-- We don't know exact how triggers are formed, but some theories exist.
+- We don't know exactly how triggers are formed, but some theories exist.

 ## References